 You know you’re living when it all becomes a blur… This is a line from one of my favorite songs by The Growlers and it couldn’t be more perfect to describe this past year with Experience Institute.
 As the founding class comes together to prepare for EXPO, our first-ever graduation celebration, we’ve taken a lot … Read More

 Since Chicago is the birthplace of improv, I decided I might as well take a class while I’m back for my final apprenticeship.
 Improv consists of a lot of my major weaknesses—quick responses, speaking up, acting like other people, being intentionally witty on cue, no prep time—which is why I’m doing it.
 A lot of … Read More

 Each of us is subject to the enormous strain of work, life and everything in between.
 It’s easy to get so wrapped up in what we’re doing that we forget to take time to acknowledge the people who support us and our endeavors.
 The more we fail to express our gratitude, the more we take for granted those around us.

 With only three short months to work for our respective companies, us Ei students have to quickly decide how we’re going to add value, but also how we’re going to have fun in the communities where we find ourselves as temporary residents.

 The moment I applied to Ei was the moment that I decided I wanted to thrive more than I was afraid of trying.
 We all tend to restrict ourselves because of our fears of the unknown, of taking risks and failing, but if we get caught up in that it’s hard to go after what we really want.

 I am working with Leo Burnett this summer on the innovation squad with with Mark, Chief Innovation Officer and Carey, SVP Strategic Partnerships.
-The project is about exploring creativity and collaboration within a company culture.
+The project is about exploring collaboration and innovation, and working toward building a company culture of creativity.
 Leo Burnett is a 78 year-old award winning agency employing 1900 people globally.
-They are experts at crafting brand stories … Read More
+They are … Read More